mattearly/watchers_of_faerun_session_logs/README.md

 # session_logs

-The master session log for WatchersOfFaerun.
-Update at will.
+The session logs for WatchersOfFaerun.
+Update/clarify at will.